Hueppy/minipython/doc/presentation.md

 * class names

 # Interpreter
-we can use the AST structure and the informationin the symbol table to execute the code
+we can use the ast structure to visit the nodes.
+With the additional information in the symbol table we can resolve the elements and execute the code

 # Test Cases
 ## Parameter handling